Skip to main content

 See how it works.

-• if you do not have a valid ID,
+• You do not have a valid ID,

-• if your name is not in the precinct registry, or
+• Your name is not in the precinct registry, OR

-• if you believe your voting information is incorrect and affects your ability to receive certain ballots – for example, to vote in a party’s primary election.
+• You believe your voting information is incorrect and affects your ability to receive certain ballots – for example, to vote in a party’s primary election.

 After the election and before results are certified, the Secretary of the County Election Board will research your voter registration information.
 If your eligibility can be verified – your ballot will be counted.

-If you have a disability and would like to vote using an audio-assisted ballot, please let a poll worker know and they will assist you.
-All voting devices, in every precinct, are equipped with an audio tactile interface (ATI) to provide disabled voters with the ability to cast their ballot privately and independently.
+Please let a poll worker know if you have a disability and would like to have an assistant help you at the polls or early voting site OR if you would like to vote using an audio-assisted ballot.
+All voting devices are equipped with an audio tactile interface (ATI) to provide disabled voters the ability to cast their ballots privately and independently.
 Learn more.

 Be sure to get an "I Voted" sticker before you leave the election enclosure and wear it to encourage others to get out and vote!